sficarrotta/WSJF_Grid/README.md

 entered into the Display Name of the integer field.
 If you change the display name to something else, be sure to update the app accordingly.

+Caveat:
+The App.html file has an altered script tag, so if you regenerate the html file you will likely need to hand-modfy the script tag:
+<script type="text/javascript" src="/apps/2.0p5/sdk.js?wsapiVersion=1.43"></script>
+The wsapi version is included to allow access to new methods.
+Using sdk 2.0rc1 breaks cell editing, so until I figure that one out this is the workaround.

 Time Value <br>
 OERR <br>
 User Value <br>